Need to talk? Call 1800 882 436.

 It’s important to tell your care providers what’s right for you and to work in partnership with them.

-What are the risks and benefits of having one?
+What are the risks and benefits of having a vaginal examination?

 Speak with your maternity care provider about what is right for you.
-It’s important you understand why a vaginal examination may be necessary and to give your consent first.
+It’s important you understand why they recommend a vaginal examination and have the opportunity to give your informed consent.

 Who can I speak to if I'm not satisfied with my healthcare?

-If you aren’t sure about something that happened to you, especially during labour, birth or in an emergency, it’s a good idea to meet with your doctor or midwife.
-This is an opportunity to ask questions so that you can better understand what happened.
+If you’re unsure about something that happened to you, especially during labour, birth or in an emergency situation, it is a good idea to meet with your doctor or midwife for a debrief of the events.
+This is an opportunity for you to ask questions so that you can better understand what happened.

 Resources and supports